 If the explanation cannot begin with some entity, then it is hard to see how any explanation is feasible.
 Some philosophers conclude ‘Why is there something rather than nothing?’ is unanswerable.
 They think the question stumps us by imposing an impossible explanatory demand, namely, Deduce the existence of something without using any existential premises.
 Logicians should feel no more ashamed of their inability to perform this deduction than geometers should feel ashamed at being unable to square the circle.

-Hume denied that the existence of anything could be proved by reason alone.
+Empiricists such as Hume deny that the existence of anything could be proved by reason alone.
 Rationalists have been more optimistic.
-Many have offered a priori proofs of God's existence.
+Many have offered a priori proofs of God’s existence.
 Such a proof would double as an explanation of why there is something.
 If God exists, then something exists.
 After all, God is something.

 But would God be the right sort of something?
-If we are only seeking an a priori proof of something (anything at all!), then why not rest content with a mathematical demonstration that there exists an even prime number?
+If we are only seeking an a priori proof of something (anything at all!), then why not rest content with a mathematical demonstration that there exists an integer between a square and a cube?
+There must exist such an integer because 25 is a square and 27 is a cube and only one integer can be between 25 and 27.
+Therefore, something exists.
+Why does this come off as a mathematical joke?

-Van Inwagen's answer is that we are actually interested in concrete things.
+Van Inwagen’s answer is that we are actually interested in concrete things.
 A grain of sand, a camel, and an oasis are each concrete entities.
 They are part of the causal order.
-Abstract entities (numbers, sets, possible worlds) do not cause anything.
-Nominalists deny that there are any abstract entities.
+In contrast, abstract entities (numbers, sets, possible worlds) do not cause anything.
+Those who adopt the principle that only causes are real will become nominalists; everything is concrete.

 A second characterization of concrete entities is in terms of locatability; a concrete entity has a position in space or time.
 Since concrete entities are situated, they have boundaries with their environment.
-(The only exception would be an entity that took up all space and time.)
+(The only exception would be an entity that took up all space or all time, say Nature.)

 Admittedly, points in space and time have locations.
 But concrete entities are only accidentally where and when they are.
-All concrete entities have intrinsic properties.
+All concrete entities have intrinsic properties (which make their boundaries natural rather than conventional, say Efird and Stoneham (2005, 314)).
 Their natures are not exhausted by their relationships with other things.
-Consider Max Black's universe containing nothing but twin iron spheres.
+Max Black imagines twin iron spheres in an otherwise empty universe.
 The spheres are distinct yet have the same relationships and the same intrinsic properties.

 William James denied that his defense of parapsychology provided a resource for answering, ‘How comes the world to be here at all instead of the non-entity which might be imagined in its place?’
 Philosophy, be it natural or supernatural, can make no progress on this issue “for from nothing to being there is no logical bridge” (1911, 40).
 James concludes: “The question of being is the darkest in all philosophy.
 All of us are beggars here, and no school can speak disdainfully of another or give itself superior airs” (1911, 46).